 North and West Garage Access Controls

-In conjunction with the opening of the new Princeton Transit Plaza, North Station Drive, and the Lewis Center for the Arts, Princeton University will be installing access control equipment in the West Garage.
-TPS will be responsible for implementing, deploying and managing the access control program and policies in the West Garage.
+Princeton University has installed access control equipment in the North and West Garages.
+TPS is responsible for implementing, deploying and managing the access control program and policies in the garages.
 The access control equipment (gate arms) will maintain access for valid Princeton University permits holders during normal business hours, Monday – Friday 5 am – 5 pm.
 The gate arms will be raised during nights and weekends to provide access for public parking.

-- West Garage permit holders will be provided with one transponder at no charge.
+- North and West Garage permit holders will be provided with one transponder at no charge.

 - Additional transponders may be obtained from the TPS office for a $50 refundable deposit.

 - Lost or damaged transponders will cost $100 to replace.

 Transponders cannot be used for a second vehicle while the first vehicle is parked in the garage.
 An anti-pass-back system will prevent the use of transponders assigned to the same person for more than one vehicle at the same time.

-Those who do not have a transponder for any reason should park in Lot 20, located off of Faculty Road; for the West Garage Lot 20, off Elm Drive.
+Please Note: Those who do not have a transponder for any reason for the North Garage should park in Lot 21, located off of Faculty Road; for the West Garage Lot 20, off Elm Drive.